Wisconsin judge: Lawsuit to repeal abortion ban can continue

 Kaul’s attorneys have countered that the two laws are in conflict and doctors need to know where they stand.

 Dane County Circuit Judge Diane Schlipper explained in a written ruling denying Urmanski’s dismissal motion that she interprets the 1849 law as prohibiting people from killing fetuses by assaulting or battering the mother.
-The law doesn’t apply to consensual abortion, she wrote.
+The law doesn’t apply to consensual abortion because it doesn’t use the word “abortion.”

+“There is no such thing as an `1849 Abortion Ban` in Wisconsin,” she wrote.

 That means the doctor plaintiffs could ultimately win a declaration that they can’t be prosecuted for performing abortions and hence the case should continue, Schlipper wrote.

 Andrew Phillips and Jacob Curtis, two of Urmanski’s attorneys, didn’t immediately respond to emails seeking comment on the decision.
+Heather Weininger, executive director of Wisconsin Right to Life, a group that advocates against abortion, called the ruling “a devastating setback in our ongoing fight to protect Wisconsin’s preborn children.”

 The ruling means that the lawsuit will continue in Schlipper’s courtroom.
 Regardless of how the judge ultimately rules, the case carries so much weight for the future of the state that it almost certainly will rise to the state Supreme Court, which is exactly where Democrats want it.